-The co-founder of Breddos Tacos on growing up in Zambia, living the al pastor life in London, and competing in the taco wars.
+The co-founder of Breddos Tacos on growing up in Zambia, living the al pastor life in London, and surviving the taco wars.

 Listen, even in affable, special-relationship London you don’t invite just anyone into your gaff.
 But this guy, Nud Dudhia, is not just anyone.
 He is a bearded unicorn of a man, a one-of-kind Londoner raised in Zambia, self-taught in Mexican cuisine, and now an undisputed leader of the London taco scene, which like quite a few things in this place, is way better than you think.
 It’s Nud Dudhia of Breddos Tacos, and it was my distinct pleasure to steal an hour with him at the house of my friend, the journalist Bobby Ghosh, in which we raided the bar, raised a glass, and talked at length about that al pastor life in London.

-This is the last of four episodes from London, which is desperately sad.
-The weather has been fine, and I really don’t want to leave, especially not when this excellent country is in the clutches of the cabal of self-dealing dunces and millionaire Brexiteers.
-But they’ve weathered worse, and came out stronger, with better food, each time.
+This is the last of four episodes from London that I recorded for the show in 2019.
+The weather was fine, and I really didn’t want to leave, especially not when this excellent country was left in the clutches of the cabal of self-dealing dunces and millionaire Brexiteers.
+But London has weathered worse, and came out stronger, with better food, each time.
 We’ll see you soon.